-In most campgrounds, in order to watch Cable TV, you simply connect the campground COAX to the Cable TV COAX connector in the UDC.
-Switch the Signal Booster OFF, and do a channel scan on the TV.
+In most campgrounds, in order to watch Cable TV, you simply connect the campground COAX to the Cable TV COAX connector in the Universal Docking Center (UDC).
+Switch the Signal Booster OFF, switch the TV menu to Cable (some newer TVs do this automatically) and do a channel scan on the TV.
 But in some campgrounds, the connection may be more complicated.